How to Play Blackjack

 The backbone of basic strategy is that the most common card is a 10, since jacks, queens, and kings also count as 10 (as well as actual 10's).
 So 4 of the 13 cards in a suit are 10's.
 A 10 is more likely to be drawn than any other card.

 When the dealer shows a small card (6 or less), she's more likely to bust.
 So we assume a 6 would become 16, which would then become 26, which is a big bust.
 A dealer 5 would ultimately become 25, a 4 to 24, a 3 to 23, and a 2 to 22.
-Because of this, when the dealer shows a small card, we actually call that a bust card.
+Because of this, when the dealer shows a small card, we call that a bust card.

 When the dealer shows a bust card, we'll expect that she's going to bust, so we won't risk busting our own hand.
-That means we won't hit a hand of 12 or higher, because that could bust it.
+T hat means we won't hit a hand of 12 or higher, because that could bust it.

 There's just one small exception: Of the dealer bust cards, 2-6, the 6 is the most bustable and the 2 is least bustable.
 Lots of two-card combinations will bust a 6 but only one will bust a 2.
-And on our side, of the main bustable hands, 12 through 16, the 16 is the most bustable and the 12 is the least bustable.
+And on the player side, of the main bustable hands, 12 through 16, the 16 is the most bustable and the 12 is the least bustable.
 So when we have a low-bustable hand of 12, and the dealer has a low bust card of 2 or 3, we'll actually hit up to 13 instead of 12.
 If we stood on our 12 there's a good chance the dealer wouldn't bust her 2 or 3, and we're unlikely to bust if we hit our 12, so on tiny dealer upcards we hit up to 13.

 When the dealer shows 7 or higher

 Let's say the dealer shows a 7 or higher.
 The most common hole card will be a 10, giving her a total of 17 or more.
 Put another way, when the dealer shows 7 or higher (7+), we expect her to wind up with 17 or more.
 If the dealer has 17+ and we have less, then we lose.
-In fact, if we have less than 17, it's impossible for us to tie, and the only way we could win would be for the dealer to bust -- and when she shows 7 or higher, that's unlikely.
+In fact, if we have less than 17, it's impossible for us to tie, and the only way we could win would be for the dealer to bust—and when she shows 7 or higher, that's unlikely.
 Therefore, when the dealer has 7+, then we want a hand of 17 or higher as well.
 So we hit until we have 17 or higher when the dealer shows 7+, so we can at least try to tie.

 When the dealer shows a high up card (like a 10), many amateur players won't hit their 16, because they think they're likely to bust.
 But this is bad strategy.
 Yes, they are likely to bust, but they're even more likely to lose the hand, because the more likely outcome is that the dealer will have 17+ which will beat the player's 16.
 It's chosing the lesser of two evils.
 You'll probably lose either way, but you're more likely to lose if you stand.